State now accepting 2017 income tax returns

 BATON ROUGE- The Louisiana Department of Revenue started accepting 2017 state individual income tax returns today.

 The date coincides with the date the IRS begins accepting 2017 federal income tax returns.
 Louisiana taxpayers can begin filing their state income tax returns electronically through Louisiana File Online, the state's free web portal for individual tax filers.

-On Jan.
-29 taxpayers can also begin submitting returns to the state through commercially available tax preparation software, or they can download paper tax forms from the LDR website.
+Starting today, taxpayers can also begin submitting returns to the state through commercially available tax preparation software, or they can download paper tax forms from the LDR website.
 Updated printed forms will not be available before Jan.
 29.

 According to a release, 2017 Louisiana individual income tax returns are due May 15.

 Steps to Insure Fast, Accurate Return & Refund Processing

 -File electronically – The expected refund processing time for returns filed electronically is up to 60 days; for paper returns, expect to wait up to 14 weeks.

 -Taxpayers should update personal information if their name or address changed during the tax year.